Unusual Options Activity Insight: Vale | Benzinga

 Unusual Options Activity Insight: Vale

-Vale (NYSE:VALE) shares experienced unusual options activity on Thursday.
-The stock price moved down to $21.24 following the option alert.
+Shares of Vale (NYSE:VALE) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $21.27.

 - Option Type: TRADE